vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 You need to install the extension for every Unity project that you have.
 Keep in mind, however, that you can import and export multiple avatars in a single Unity project.

-1. Download the `avatar exporter <https://github.com/kasenvr/project-athena/blob/kasen/core/tools/unity-avatar-exporter/avatarExporter.unitypackage?raw=true>`_ from Project Athena.
+1. Download the `avatar exporter <https://github.com/kasenvr/project-athena/blob/kasen/core/tools/unity-avatar-exporter/avatarExporter.unitypackage?raw=true>`_ from Vircadia.
 2. In Unity, open the 'Project' window at the bottom.

 .. image:: _images/project-window.png